scribe-security/docs/docs/other-integrations/goreleaser.md

 Scribe tools can be integrated in to Goreleaser to generate and/or sign source, artifacts and images. \
 Integrations requires the Gensbom CLI installed.
-* Gensbom - gitHub Action for SBOM Generation (Scribe)
+* Gensbom - bill of material generation tool

 ## Gensbom installation
 See details [CLI documentation - install ](../cli/gensbom/docs/installation.md)